pixelhandler/ember-http-mocks-rethinkdb-adapter/README.md

 * [Install options]

-For developers on a mac, install with [Homebrew]
+For developers on a mac, install with [Homebrew], here is a link to a [shell script].

     brew update && brew install rethinkdb

-Here is a [shell script] if you like.

 ### Starting your db